pixability/bit-envs/src/jest/README.md

 ```

 - `tester[name].files` - must contain a `jest.config.js` entry as key with the path to your configuration.
 Most commonly `jest.config.js` file is in the project root.
-- Path to configuration file must be a js file which exports jest config object.
+- Path to configuration file must be a JS file which exports jest config object.

 ### Glob support

 In Bit you explicitly declare test files.
 Glob patterns that the tester might support will be void since only the specified files will be available.